deis/steward/README.md

 ### `bind`
 - `status: bound`
 - `bind-id: $UUID` (where `$UUID` is the bind ID returned by the bind operation)
-- Also creates a [ConfigMap][configMap] with the credentials data for the service.
-The ConfigMap's name and namespace will be created according to the `target-name` and `target-namespace` fields passed in the `ServicePlanClaim`.
+- Also creates a [Secret][secrets] with the credentials data for the service.
+The Secret's name and namespace will be created according to the `target-name` and `target-namespace` fields passed in the `ServicePlanClaim`.
 See [`ServicePlanClaim` documentation](./doc/DATA_STRUCTURES.md#serviceplanclaim) for more information

 ### `unbind`
 - `status: unbound`
-- Removes the ConfigMap created as a result of the `bind` action
+- Removes the Secret created as a result of the `bind` action

 ### `deprovision`
 - `status: deprovisioned`